prikhi/AcornAccounting/docs/source/userguide.rst

 that maybe not be immediately obvious:

 * No dates require leading zeros. `1/5/15` is the same as `01/05/2015`.
+* You can press `Enter` in the tables of the `Add/Edit Entry` pages to go down to the next row.
 * For Bank Spending & Receiving Entries, you can leave the memo blank & it will be automatically filled with the first Account you select.
+* Chrome does odd things like popping open any dropdown when you hit `Spacebar`.
+Using Firefox is highly recommended.